RonPieket/BinaryRelations/README.md

 Binary relations are everywhere
 -------------------------------

-Once you get the hang of storing relationships outside of the object, you will find uses for it everywhere.
+Once you get the hang of storing relationships outside of the objects, you will find uses for it everywhere.
 For example, game objects can be member of multiple groups.
 That’s a many-to-many.
 Given the group’s handle, you can look up all its members.
 And when you have a game object, you can get a list of the groups it